Overflow calls are defined as customer calls that cannot be initially handled by the primary call centre workforce.

 For call centres, there are some very powerful formulas called Erlang C that help you calculate the number of staff you need to meet your defined service levels (E.g. 80% of calls answered in 30 seconds).

-- To learn more we have more articles on Workforce Optimisation and How to Improve Performance in a Call Centre.
+- Read more articles on How to Improve Performance in a Call Centre